DrakirL/DrakirL.github.io/p10/class/knight.md

 ### Level 5: Survivor
 **Prerequisite:** *Second Wind*.<br>
-Your Second Wind can be triggered an unlimited number of times.
-(PHRASING?)
+You can now regain HP using *Second Wind* an unlimited number of times, but no more than once per instance of damage you take.

 ### Maneuvers